 Material: Aluminium | Extended height: 144cm | Folded height: 41cm | Weight: 1.5kg | Feet: Pads | Leg sections: 4 | Max load (legs, head): 4kg, 4kg

-Unlike most competitors, the Manfrotto uses clip rather than twist locks, and with a folded length of 41cm and a weight of 1.5kg, is one of the smaller and lighter tripods here.
+Unlike most competitors, the Manfrotto Befree uses clip rather than twist locks, and with a folded length of 41cm and a weight of 1.5kg, is one of the smaller and lighter travel tripods here.
 The Manfrotto head is basic, with a single adjustment knob and no panning lock/release or variable friction damper.
 There are no spirit or bubble levels, no retractable spikes in the feet, and only two lockable leg angles to choose from.
-An upside of the relatively basic design is that the Manfrotto is quick and easy to set up, and to fold down again after use.
-Even so, the clip-style clamps are a bit more time-consuming than the twist clamps used in most competing travel tripods.
+The upside of the relatively basic design is that the Manfrotto is quick and easy to set up, and to fold down again after use.

 7. MeFoto RoadTrip Air